 Registration and Status Updates

-A WCCP client (an appliance) uses UDP port 2048 to register itself with the router and to negotiate which traffic should be sent to it, and also which WCCP features should be used for this traffic.
+A WCCP client (an appliance) uses UDP port 2048 to register itself with the router and to negotiate which traffic must be sent to it, and also which WCCP features must be used for this traffic.
 The appliance operates on this traffic and forwards the resulting traffic to the original endpoint.
 The status of an appliance is tracked through the WCCP registration process and a heartbeat protocol.
 The appliance first contacts the router over the WCCP control channel (UDP port 2048), and the appliance and router exchange information with packets named “Here_I_Am” and “I_See_You,” respectively.
-By default, this process is repeated every ten seconds.
+By default, this process is repeated every 10 seconds.
 If the router fails to receive a message from the appliance for three of these intervals, it considers the appliance to have failed and stops forwarding traffic to it until contact is reestablished.